dhchain/dhc/README.md

 # Distributed Hash Chain
 Distributed hash chain or DHC is an extension of blockchain structure first implemented in [Bitcoin](https://bitcoin.org/bitcoin.pdf).
 Bitcoin and many other blockchains suffer from scalability problem.
-Bitcoin on average can process only between 3.3 and 7 transactions per second which makes it unsuitable as a currency as transaction fees get very high.
+Bitcoin on average can process only between 3.3 and 7 transactions per second which makes it unsuitable as a currency as people cannot do many transactions and transaction fees get very high.
+In comparison VISA processes thousands transactions per second.
 The main reason is that every node on the Bitcoin network needs to receive and keep a copy of every transaction.
-The goal of DHC is to improve scalability of a standard blockchain.
+The goal of DHC is to improve scalability of a traditional blockchain.

 One approach to improve scalability is to use sharding where instead of a single blockchain there are multiple blockchains that store different sets of transactions and they are synchronized between each other in some way.

-DHC has a single blockchain, but each node only stores a subset of transactions in a given block.
+DHC has a single blockchain, but each node only stores a subset of transactions in a given block so it can process them as quickly as possible without any bottleneck inherent in traditional blockchains.
+When more nodes join the DHC network the partitions of transactions split further so each node processes similar number of transactions as before the split.

 Imagine there are two nodes A and B. Address of node A in binary form starts with 0 and address of node B in binary form starts with 1.
 Then node A will start collecting all pending transactions from senders which address start with 0 and node B will start collecting all pending transactions from senders which address start with 1.
 Node A will not even receive transactions from senders which address start with 1 thus reducing network traffic.
 Similarly for node B. How A and B can work together and create a distributed block?
 Here are the steps.

  1. Node A creates hash of transactions it collected and sends that hash to node B
  2. Node B creates hash of transactions it collected and sends that hash to node A